 - Gas furnaces: With gas furnaces, variable-capacity gas valves, secondary heat exchangers, and variable-speed blowers combine to produce efficient heating.

 - Gas-fired boilers: Gas-fired boilers use a secondary heat exchanger to take better advantage of the heat created.

 Furnaces are perhaps the most common home heating system in the U.S. They function by blowing heated air through a duct system.
 Typically, furnaces are referred to as “forced-air” heating systems.
 They can run on different types of fuel, with gas, oil, and electricity being the most common.

 Today’s furnaces are more efficient than ever, and their operating cost largely depends on fuel and electricity prices.
 If you’re installing a furnace, it’s recommended to get a furnace with an AFUE rating of at least 80.
-The more efficient the system, the more money you’ll save over the long run (but the upfront cost will be higher).
+The more efficient the system, the more money you’ll save in the long run (but the upfront cost will be higher).

 Key benefits of furnaces: